DESTINATIONS - TRAVEL DESTINATIONS

 The historic Somerset Homestead ruins are a must see, followed by the mandatory walk to The Tip of Australia.
 You can make the Somerset journey more interesting by doing the beachfront run from Nanthau.

 Before you head off, remember there are strict grog control laws in force in parts of the Cape York area, so it’s important to be up to date on alcohol-carrying restrictions before you depart Cairns.

-VIDEO: See the Cape York videos at the end of this page.
-The first one is a travel guide and the second shows what motor racing commentator Daryl Beattie does during the northern hemisphere's motor sport summer break.
+The videos below provides some tips for Cape York driving and show what motorcycle racing commentator Daryl Beattie does during the northern hemisphere’s motor sport summer break.

 The Top End from Cooktown to the tip of Tip of Queensland

 - Best time to go